flowingis/javascript-course/README.md

 # javascript-course
-Code examples for extrategy JavaScript course
+Code examples for extrategy JavaScript course.
+You can navigate the slides [here](https://e-xtrategy.github.io/javascript-course/).

 ##Start